Mark Schultz (wrestler): Personal life

-On January 26, 1996, Mark's brother Dave, who had worked as a coach for the "Team Foxcatcher" for multimillionaire philanthropist John du Pont, was shot and killed by du Pont, who had been displaying increasingly odd behavior in the months before the murder.
+On January 26, 1996, Mark's brother Dave, who worked as a coach for "Team Foxcatcher" founder multimillionaire John du Pont, was shot and killed by du Pont, who had been displaying increasingly odd behavior in the months before the murder.
 Four months after Dave's murder, Mark competed in and won an early mixed martial arts event at UFC 9.
-Mark Schultz joined the Church of Jesus Christ of Latter-day Saints in 1991.
-He has since left the LDS Church, as he cannot reconcile the claims of Joseph Smith with his understanding of faith.
+In 1991 Mark joined the Church of Jesus Christ of Latter-day Saints.
+In 2022 Schultz left the LDS Church after reading No Man Knows My History by Fawn Brodie which challenges many LDS truth claims.
+However, Schultz considers the "rank and file members of the church" as some of the most honest, intelligent, hard working, family oriented people he ever met and his experience as the BYU Head Wrestling Coach was a positive one.